Plastic Bottles are Emblematic of Today’s Plastic Crisis

 Single-use plastic bottles are fueling the petrochemical build out, are the greatest source of plastic packaging pollution, and have a clear alternative: the refillable bottle.

 At the core of the plastics crisis lies the idea of ‘disposability,’ which we’re tackling through an initiative to bring back the refillable bottle.
-With this campaign, we will:
+With this campaign, we are:

-- Turbo charge deposit return systems (bottle bills) to capture beverage bottles and create the infrastructure needed for a circular system
+- Turbo charging deposit return systems (bottle bills) to capture beverage bottles and create the infrastructure needed for a circular system

-- Call on Coca-Cola and other companies to prioritize reuse and refill, instead of single-use plastic
+- Calling on Coca-Cola and other companies to prioritize reuse and refill, instead of single-use plastic

-- Win policies that ensure the beverage industry sells a portion of its bottles in reusable containers
+- Advocating for policies that ensure the beverage industry sells a portion of its bottles in reusable containers

 Such policies would be among the first binding reusable packaging targets in the US and the world.
 Overall, this policy-forward solution will divert billions of plastic bottles from landfills and the environment and lower greenhouse gas emissions, while demonstrating how we can build a reusable economy.